Mihail Aslan

 Mihail Ceaur-Aslan was one of the generals of the Romanian Army in the First World War.

 He served as commander of the 3rd Army between 14/27 August - 25 August / 7 September 1916, when his command was lifted due to the defective way in which he led military actions that resulted in the serious defeat at the Battle of Turtucaia.

 Early life and family

 Mihail Aslan was born in Onești, in the family of the hetman Alecu Ceaur-Aslan, being the eleventh son of the twelve of the hetman and the sixth of his second marriage to Felicia Moser.
+He was of Armenian descent.

 He was married to Eliza Olănescu.